 Metamorphosis through embellishment of glass beads and spheres.

 This piece is created with support from the Fondation d’entreprise Hermès.
 You can check out another installation in Singapore (Ran Hwang, till 31st January 2015) supported by the programme.

 Now showing at the ArtScience Museum at Marina Bay Sands – until 28 June 2015.

 10:00PM – 7:00PM daily, last admission at 6:00PM

 Starting from 2 February 2015, visitors can enjoy free admission to the exhibition every first Monday of each month, which should be the following days: 2 February, 2 March, 6 April, 4 May, 1 June.

-For more information, refer to the ArtScience Museum website or Prudential Eye website.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+For more information, refer to the ArtScience Museum website or Prudential Eye website.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: